Building and Releasing

 Updates the submodule dependencies of the core module. |

 You can run these tasks from the command line using the Gradle Wrapper scripts.
-For example for the task run
+For example for the task run, run the

 following command in the root directory of the OpenRocket repository: